 A Collaborative Approach to Computational Reproducibility

-Reproducing and verifying experiments is not new in science, and it leads to practical progress through a number of different ways.
-First, reproducibility enables reviewers to test the outcomes presented in papers, which is crucial for science to be self-correcting.
+Reproducing and verifying experiments contributes to science in several ways.
+First, reproducibility enables reviewers (and readers in general) to verify the outcomes presented in papers, which is crucial for science to be self-correcting.
 Second, it allows new methods to be objectively compared against methods presented in previous publications.
-Third, researchers are able to build on top of previous work directly.
-Last, studies indicate that reproducibility increases impact, visibility, and research quality [1,3,7,9,11,13], and helps defeat self-deception [10].
+Third, studies indicate that reproducibility increases impact, visibility, and research quality [1,3,7,9,11,13], and helps defeat self-deception [10].
+Finally, computational reproducibility, by creating an executable artifact, enables researchers to build on top of previous work directly by simply extending the software.

-Although a standard in natural science and in Math, where results are accompanied by formal proofs, the task of reproducibility has been only episodically applied in experimental computer science.
+Although a standard in natural science, reproducibility has been only episodically applied in experimental computer science.
 Scientific papers often present a large number of tables, plots and pictures that summarize the obtained results, but then loosely describe the steps taken to derive them.
-Not only can the methods and the implementation be complex, but their configuration may require setting many parameters.
+Not only can the methods and the implementation be complex, but their configuration may require setting many parameters and/or depend on particular system configurations.
 As a consequence, reproducing the results from scratch is time-consuming, error-prone, and sometimes just infeasible.
 This has led to a credibility crisis in computational science [6].
-Previous studies showed that the rate of papers in various computer science conferences that can be effectively reproduced is far from ideal [2,4,8,13].
+Previous studies showed that the fraction of papers in various computer science conferences that can be effectively reproduced is discouragingly low [2,4,8,13].

 While many researchers recognize the importance of reproducibility, they are often held back by the challenge of making it happen.
 Authors must describe and encapsulate the entire experiment, which includes data, parameters, source code, dependencies and environment, so that the results can be properly verified and explored.
 If the experiment has not been systematically documented and made reproducible from the start, it may be hard to track all the necessary components to include in such compendium, and important aspects may be mistakenly left out.
-As an example, some numerical models, if not fully described, may lead to different implementations that are mathematically equivalent, but numerically different functions, thus hampering reproducibility [5].
-Even when a complete compendium is available, reviewers or follow-on researchers may have difficulties to reproduce the results: there may be no clues on how to execute the code and explore it further; the experiment may not run in their operating system; there may be missing libraries; library versions may be different; and several issues may arise while trying to install all the required dependencies.
+As an example, some numerical models, if not fully described, may lead to different implementations that are mathematically equivalent, but numerically different, rendering them irreproducible [5].
+Even when the original researchers have tried to make their results reproducible follow-on researchers not be able to reproduce the results for several reasons: insufficient documentation; the experiment may not run in their operating system; there may be missing libraries; library versions may be different; and the inability to install all the required dependencies.

-The computational complexities that reproducibility involves end up overshadowing its clear benefits to science.
+The practical difficulties that reproducibility involves end up overshadowing its clear benefits to science.
 The process is often seen as a burden to both authors and reviewers.
 In fact, different surveys from various domains indicate that the effort and time required to make an experiment reproducible is one of the main reasons why authors do not do so [2,4,12].

-Overall, to increase the practice of reproducibility in computational sciences, we have identified two main goals:
+Overall, to increase the practice of reproducibility in computational science, we have identified two main goals:

-Development of tools that make it easier and significantly less time-consuming for authors to do reproducible research, and for reviewers to reproduce the published results.
+Development of tools that make it easier and significantly less time-consuming for authors to do reproducible research, and for reviewers to execute computational artifacts (and modify them) corresponding to published results.

 A new publication model that recognizes the efforts of making experiments reproducible (for authors) and verifying published scientific results (for reviewers).